Loading

 • MEDIA CENTER

-At UAS we believe play is an important vehicle for developing self-regulation and promoting language, cognition, and social competence.
-Through play children learn to take turns, negotiate with peers, solve problems, cope with disappointment, listen and empathize.
-Imaginative play in requires planning higher-level thinking, cognitive skills, math skills and language skills.
+At UAS, we firmly believe that play is a vital tool for fostering self-regulation while promoting language, cognition, and social competence.
+Through play, children learn essential skills such as taking turns, negotiating with peers, problem-solving, coping with disappointment, and practicing active listening and empathy.
+Furthermore, imaginative play stimulates higher-level thinking, cognitive abilities, math, and language skills.

-At UAS we believe that development and learning advance when children are engaged and challenged.
-We also understand that every child develops at his/her unique pace, with stops and starts, regressions and transitions.
-Our teachers respect students’ different learning rates, attentively monitoring their progress and providing additional support to ensure that they understand a concept or develop a skill.
+Our core belief at UAS is that development and learning thrive when children are actively engaged and face challenges.
+We also recognize that each child develops at their own unique pace, experiencing stops, starts, regressions, and transitions along the way.
+Consequently, our teachers deeply respect the varying learning rates of students, diligently monitoring their progress and offering additional support to ensure a comprehensive understanding of concepts and skills.

 OUR PROGRAM

 Children develop best when they have secure relationships with responsive adults and positive relationships with peers.
-For this reason, each Early Childhood classroom has a highly-qualified, Early Childhood specialist teacher and also a fully-certified teacher’s aide.
+For this reason, each Early Childhood classroom has a highly qualified specialist teacher and also a fully certified teacher’s aide.

-Students in the Early Childhood learn the core academic subjects within interdisciplinary units of study.
-Each unit of study is called a project.
-Each project lasts approximately 4 to 6 weeks and features an orientation, a demonstration, a broadening and a deepening of the knowledge and skills.
-Each project corresponds to a theme that follows a three-year sequence.
-Students are introduced to a theme in Nursery, explore the theme in Pre-Kindergarten and finally study the theme in more depth in Kindergarten.
+Students in Early Childhood learn the core academic subjects within interdisciplinary units of study.
+Each unit of study is called a project that lasts approximately 4 to 6 weeks and features an orientation, a demonstration, a broadening, and a deepening of the knowledge and skills.
+Each project follows a three-year sequence; we introduce the theme in Nursery, explore it in Pre-Kindergarten and finally study it in more depth in Kindergarten.

 In the UAS Early Childhood Center, all students take Spanish daily.
-Spanish language instruction is differentiated to support Spanish language learners.
-Spanish units of study integrate with the unit projects by exploring different aspects of the theme.
+We differentiated Spanish language instruction to support Spanish language learners.
+The units of study integrate with the unit projects by exploring different aspects.

 A FOCUS ON THE WHOLE CHILD